Moth banner

 About Moth

 Hi!
 I'm Moth!
 I have been a GM for eight years.
 I started in high school with a group of three friends, and since then I have run more campaigns than I can count, both in person and online.
 I love bringing new players into the fold, as well as running games for veterans.
-My main system is D&D 2024, but I'm also a big fan of the Cypher system.
-Outside of TTRPGs, I work at a public library, and I have occasionally done drag and scare acting!
-Horror is a great passion of mine, and most of my games will probably involve horror in some capacity or another.
+My main system is D&D 5.5e, particularly spooky games in the Ravenloft setting!
+Outside of TTRPGs, I work at a public library, and have occasionally done work on the side as a drag queen and scare actor.
+Horror is a great passion of mine, and all of my games will probably involve horror in some capacity or another.
+Creepypasta was my first introduction to horror (my brother kept me awake all night reading me scary stories), and since then, from H.P.
+Lovecraft to Junji Ito to Bram Stoker, my obsession with all things creepy and macabre has only grown more insatiable!
+When I discovered D&D's Ravenloft setting, it was the perfect marriage of two things I loved: tactical fantasy combat and atmospheric, character-driven horror.
+Now I hope to share these dreadful imaginary worlds with as many people as I can!

 At a glance